envris/digital-trade-handbook/teams/delivery-manager.md

 * helping the team to create an environment of continuous improvement
 * making sure what's in the backlog can be delivered
 * removing blockers and obstacles for the team
-* supporting governance, finances, resourcing and procurement
+* supporting governance, finances, resourcing and procurement.

-Delivery managers often help facilitate [regular team agile ceremonies](#), like sprint planning and retrospectives.
+Delivery managers often help facilitate regular team agile events, like sprint planning and retrospectives.

 [[toc]]